 - 7.9.1 Section 40 of the Natural Environment and Rural Communities Act 2006 requires Local Planning Authorities to have regard to the purpose of conserving biodiversity.
 This is further emphasised by regulation 3(4) of the Habitat Regulations 1994 which state that Councils must have regard to the strict protection for certain species required by the EC Habitats Directive.
 The Habitats Directive places a legal duty on all public bodies to have regard to the habitats directive when carrying out their functions. - 7.9.2 The protection of biodiversity and protected species is a material planning consideration in the assessment of this application in accordance with Policy CP9 of the Core Strategy and Policy DM6 of the Development Management Policies document.
-Paragraph 170 of the NPPF states that planning decisions should contribute to and enhance the natural and local environment by proposals minimising impacts on and providing net gains for biodiversity, including by minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures. - 7.9.3 A Local Biodiversity Checklist has been completed by the applicant and submitted with the application. - 7.9.4 Due to the previously developed nature of the site it is not considered that any harm results to biodiversity.
-In order to minimise any impact, it would be appropriate to control external lighting.
+Paragraph 170 of the NPPF states that planning decisions should contribute to and enhance the natural and local environment by proposals minimising impacts on and providing net gains for biodiversity, including by minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures. - 7.9.3 A Local Biodiversity Checklist has been completed by the applicant and submitted with the application.
+A single lighting column exists close to the site entrance however no further lighting is proposed.
+A planning condition could be recommended to control external lighting in the event of an approval.